Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 Carrier Comparison

-Reading the tables: Saily is the only provider connecting to both Digicel and FLOW — useful if you want automatic network fallback.
-Holafly locks to Digicel, which has the stronger rural and mountain coverage.
-Nomad runs on FLOW, which is faster in Kingston, Montego Bay, and urban resort areas.
-For most Jamaica tourists who stick to the resort circuit, all three work perfectly.
+Reading the tables: Saily is the only provider connecting to both Digicel and FLOW automatically.
+Holafly locks to Digicel — stronger rural and mountain coverage.
+Nomad runs on FLOW — faster in Kingston, Montego Bay, and urban resort areas.
+Airalo is the only option with calls+SMS and a local Jamaica number — the nearest thing to a real local SIM in eSIM form.

 Digicel vs FLOW: Jamaica Carriers Explained